-Colour & the Perceiver
+Colour & the perceiver

-with: Ming Ronnier Luo (College of Optical Science and Engineering, Zhejiang University); Maria Olkkonen (Principal Colour Scientist, Microsoft); and Bill Fischer (Digital Art & Design program at Kendall College of Art and Design)
+With: Ming Ronnier Luo (College of Optical Science and Engineering, Zhejiang University); Maria Olkkonen (Principal Colour Scientist, Microsoft); and Bill Fischer (Digital Art & Design program at Kendall College of Art and Design)

 Thursday June 15, 12:45-2:15pm Eastern.